 - Change the quality.
 Give the dancers some unique prompts to help them change up the quality of movement.
 They might imagine that they are dancing on the moon, or on a hot sand desert, or underwater.
 Although they will not perform the choreography with these qualities on stage, it will help the students to explore new dynamics that they can incorporate into the choreography as appropriate.

 - Tell a story.
 Have the dancers tell the story of the choreography (or whatever story they feel when dancing it) as they a performing the movement.
 The vocalization will add a new layer of complexity to the performance, and will encourage the students to connect with their emotional experience while dancing.

 - Ask them to teach you!
-Ask the students to teach you (or another teacher if available) to teach you the choreography as if you had never seen if before.
+Ask the students to teach you the choreography as if you had never seen if before.
 Be sure to ask lots of clarifying questions to make sure they know the details of timing, space, quality, and line!

 Don’t forget to grab your free copy of The Holistic Dance Teacher Choreography Cleaning Bingo Game today!
 Plus, ignite your creativity and strengthen your choreographic skills with these other resources from The Holistic Dance Teacher: The Holistic Collection of Choreography Adventures,The Holistic Choreography Planner, and The Holistic Guide to Journaling for Choreographers.